AurelienR/GameJam-9---grandma_and_pooppy-/README.md

 ## Notes

-Be indulgent most of technologies were discovered during the event and we had really few time to develop it
+Be indulgent most of technologies were discovered during the event and we had really few time to develop it.

+Enjoy :)!